 The students involved in making ROBOT were in their last year of primary school (age 10/11).
 The aim was to make a complete short film and to do it properly by using the conventions of filmmaking.
 I recruited five students as crew, including boom/sound recorder, clapperboard, lighting and a production assistant.
 Every Tuesday afternoon I’d rush to get the set of that particular day’s shoot prepared, get all the equipment ready and then pick up the students from their homeroom at the end of the school day.

-The support I received from the school was incredible.
+The support I received from the school was incredible and a testament to the strength of the community at KIS.
 Over fifty students and members of staff were involved.
-From my fellow teachers who acted, recorded radio announcements or stayed late after school to set fire to the school field, to the maintenance and admin staff that made rooms available, provided resources and changed bus pick up times.
-The parents of the children involved were really flexible and dealt with my chopping and changing, as did the class teachers of the students involved.
-But the biggest thanks of course goes to the children who worked ridiculously hard for the hours it took to finish the filming.
+From my fellow teachers who acted, recorded radio announcements and stayed late to provide production support, to the maintenance and admin staff that made rooms available and provided resources.
+The parents and class teachers of the children involved were also wonderfully flexible and patient.